26 Common Barriers to Running for Office

 Nobody asked me to run for office.

-If you’re reading this, you may even know someone who is waiting on that “ask.”
+If you’re reading this, you may even know someone waiting on that “ask.”
 We can all take small steps towards supporting one another in pursuing our goals and taking on leadership roles.
 Ask a woman in your life to consider a run for office today.

 I don’t feel connected to my community.